Phonelike PCs failed before. Here's why they'll succeed now

 It's almost impossible today to introduce PCs that run on mobile chips without mentioning -- or at least thinking of -- Windows RT.

-Windows RT, which hit the market in late 2012 as a lightweight alternative to Windows 8.
-The software struggled immediately and failed to gain traction with users, in part because traditional Windows programs, like Outlook, wouldn't run on it.
-Windows RT confused consumers, who couldn't understand the differences between RT and full-blown Windows 8.
+That software hit the market in late 2012 as a lightweight alternative to Windows 8.
+It struggled immediately, in part because traditional Windows programs, like Outlook, wouldn't run on it, and in part because it confused consumers, who couldn't understand the differences between RT and full-blown Windows 8.

-Microsoft also tightly controlled the development process for Windows RT devices, limiting the number of companies ARM chipmakers could work with, in what it said would make better devices.
-The company was trying to emulate Apple's model of controlling both the software and hardware experience.
+Microsoft also tightly controlled the development process for Windows RT devices, limiting the number of companies with which chipmakers could work, saying that would make for better devices.
+It was trying to emulate Apple's model of controlling both the software and hardware experience.

 "When you make something that has a limited experience, it always has to be counteracted by some sort of other big benefit," Moor Insights & Strategy analyst Pat Moorhead said.
 Windows RT devices weren't thinner or lighter than x86-powered rivals.
 At the same time, they were less powerful and ran a limited number of applications.